 Any one of the following books:

 American Bar Association Canons of

 Profession Ethics.

 Arant's Cases on Legal Ethics.

-Costigan's Cases on Legal Ethics,
+Costigan's Cases on Legal Ethics, 2nd

-2nd ed.
+ed.

 Hick's Cases and Material on Legal

 Ethics.

 Sharswood, Legal Ethics, 5th ed.
 (1884).

 Warvelle, Legal Ethics, 2nd ed.
 1920.

 Williams, Legal Ethics, 1906.

-APPLICATION FOR PERMISSION TO TAKE THE BAR EXAMINATION, PROOF OF GOOD MORAL CHARACTER.

-Any person desiring to take the bar examinations shall, not less than thirty days prior to the beginning thereof, file with the Secretary of the Board of Legal Examiners his application therefor.
-This application shall be made on a form to be furnished by the Board, and shall show, among other things, the name, residence, age, and citizenship of the applicant, and whether he has ever been arrested, indicted, or convicted for any crime of the grade of felony, or any crime involving moral turpitude; and if so, the nature of the offense with which he was charged.
-It shall also show when applicant filed his declaration of intention to study law, and when, where, and how he has complied with the time requirement for the study of law set out in Rule V. above
+APPLICATION FOR PERMISSION TO TAKE THE BAR EXAMINATION, PROOF OF GOOD MORAL CHARACTER the applicant, and whether he has ever been greated indicted, or convicted for any crime of the grade of telony, or any crime involving moral turpitude; and if so, the nature of the offense with which he was charged.
+It shall also show when applicant filed his declaration of intention to study law, and when where and how he has complied with the time requirement for the study of law set out in Rule V, above.